vbvictor/mutate_cpp/README.md

 - Next to "example.cpp", click on ["generate patches"](http://127.0.0.1:5000/projects/1/files/1/generate).
 - Leave "first line" and "last line" empty to mutate the whole file.
-- Right now, none of the check boxes are actually implemented, so you can ignore all of them - all mutations will be used by default.
+- Select check boxes of mutations you want to use.
+If none is selected, all mutations will be used by default.
 - Click on "Generate patches".

 Back in the [project overview](http://127.0.0.1:5000/projects/1), you see that 14 patches have been generated.
 You can